ethyca/fides/docs/fides/docs/development/developing_fides.md

 Additionally, much of what `nox` helps abstract is related to Docker.
 This usually makes it possible to troubleshoot potential `nox` issues by using various Docker commands directly.

+If you haven't already, read the [Requirements Installation Guide](overview.md#requirements) to get up and running with the required tools and optimal configurations.

 ## Terminology

 For the purposes of this documentation, there is some Nox-specific terminology that is used and is helpful to understand before reading the rest of the guide.